bbhardin/HackEurope26/improvement_notes_v2.md

 - Be linked to the wholesaler.
 - Be able to send messages via WhatsApp into the application.

+On the flipside, we have a number representing the wholesaler.
+So any message sent from the application should automatically trigger a message from that number's WhatsApp to be sent to a customer number (the ones referenced above).
+The number for the wholsealer is:

+- **+49 170 3478722** – Mads

 ---

 ## 12. Automatic Customer Profile Creation